MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ### UIButton

-The `UIButton`, along with labels, are one of the most common objects for building your UI.
+The `UIButton`, along with labels, is one of the most common objects for building your UI.
 A user can interact with a button by tapping it and triggering an event.
 This event can be tied to calling a function and running code.

 ![Reset Button](assets/reset_button.png)

-Our reset button will allow a user to clear the current input from our tip calculator and reset it to a empty state.
+Our reset button will allow a user to clear the current input from our tip calculator and reset it to an empty state.

 > [info]
 You don't need to memorize all of the UIKit objects we've just covered.
 Just remember that there are pre-made UI components that you can use to build your UI.
 If you're trying to build any type of visual element, check `UIKit` to see if there's a base UI object you can use to build off of.

 # Reviewing What We've Learning

 We've reviewed and learned about many new UI objects in `UIKit`.
 You'll use these objects as basic building blocks for creating various UI for your app.
-If you're ever looking for a comphrensive guide of all of the UIKit objects, you can reference Apple's developer docs by [clicking here](https://developer.apple.com/documentation/uikit/views_and_controls).
+If you're ever looking for a comprehensive guide of all of the UIKit objects, you can reference Apple's developer docs by [clicking here](https://developer.apple.com/documentation/uikit/views_and_controls).

 Moving forward, we'll start building tip calculator in Xcode and look at how to use each of these UI components.